davidgiga1993/mixing-station-docs/docs/license/overview.md

 ![img.png](open1.png)
 ![img.png](open2.png)

+Note that this only works before you connect to the mixer.
+If you are already connected, the menus are not accessible.

 ### iOS

 Make sure you're logged in with the same Apple ID as used for the initial purchase.